farahdq/Jarkom-Modul-2-I07-2021/README.md

 Then create a new directory with the name `general.mecha.franky.i07.com` on `/var/www/` using the command `mkdir/var/www/general.mecha.franky.i07.com`
 Then copy the contents of the 'general.mecha.franky' folder that has been downloaded to `/var/www/general.mecha.franky.i07.com`

-After that run the command `a2ensite general.mecha.franky.i07.com` and `apache2 service restart`
+After that run the command `a2ensite general.mecha.franky.i07.com` and `service apache2 restart`

 ## No 15